- DPO's Blog

 - Rights of automated individual decision-making, including profiling means that a company needs your explicit consent, a contract, or a legal justification for making a decision about your data without human involvement.

-To start sending requests to exercise your rights, you can sign up to Rightly here:
+To start sending requests to exercise your rights, try our quick and simple request sender here:

 How does the GDPR compare to other parts of the world?